 The Canon Pixma TR7020 makes good quality prints for a 4 color process.
-4 x 6 photos come out great.
-Text is crisp and readable.
+My test 4 x 6 photos come out great.
+Text from my test pages is crisp and readable.
 The HP Envy Pro 6455 makes descent photos as well.
 Better paper gets better results but that’s a characteristic of any inkjet printer.

 Canon’s print drivers cover the basics of printing fairly well.
 It has some page setup options for size and layout.
 There are some basic color adjustments and matching settings.